-Press to automatically adjust the position, range, time base, and triggering.
+Press automatically adjust the position, range, time base, and triggering (Connect-and-View).
 This assures a stable display on nearly all waveforms.
 The bottom line shows the range, the time base for both inputs, and the trigger information.
+AUTO appears at the bottom of the reading area.